alexanderkoller/pergamon/src/bibtypst.typ

   /// A unique identifier for this refsection.
 Each refsection needs its own unique
   /// id, which distinguishes it from all the other refsections.
 You can either specify
-  /// an explicit identifier here, or you can pass `none` to indicate that Pergamon
+  /// an explicit identifier here, or you can pass `auto` to indicate that Pergamon
   /// should assign an identifier automatically.
 In this case, the first refsection
   /// in the document receives the identifier `none`, and the subsequent refsections
   /// will be named `ref1`, `ref2`, and so on.